tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 conditions.

-In our proposed design, Alice's Magic Folder client follows this procedure for each download in response to a remote change:
+In our proposed design, Alice's Magic Folder client follows this procedure for an overwrite in response to a remote change:

 1. Write a temporary file, say ``.foo.tmp``.
 2. If there are pending notifications of changes to ``foo``,